-Where the employee feels unable to raise a concern as outlined above, they may raise a concern as outlined below.
+Where the employee feels unable to raise a concern as outlined above, they may raise a concern as outlined in Section 9.

-Where a concern involves Trust matters rather than school matters, direct contact with the Trust CEO would all be acceptable routes of communication.
+Where a concern involves Trust matters rather than school matters, direct contact with the Trust CEO or Chair of the Trust Board would be acceptable routes of communication.
+The Trust Clerk can advise on how best to contact them (Tel: 01746 760509 email: clerk@trusted-schools.com)

 Alternatively, employees can invite their trade union or professional association to raise the matter on their behalf.